Winter in Busan, 2010

 Since there's no beach party during winter, Haeundae beach has turns into Seagull paradise. haha!
 I can understand why my colleague who visited Busan before says that her impression of Haeundae beach is feed seagull at the beach. lol!
 Seagull here is not afraid with human, however they do keep their distance with us whenever we came close.
 Some locals came prepared and feed the seagulls with breads or biscuits.

-In case you don't know, the mountain at the East side filled with buildings and houses is Dalmaji - one of the famous attractions in Busan known as moonlight bay, great place to see cherry blossoms during spring / autumn.
+The mountain at the East side filled with buildings and houses is Dalmaji - one of the famous attractions in Busan known as moonlight bay, great place to see cherry blossoms and foliage during spring / autumn.

 While at the west side of Haeundae beach is Dongbaekseom and Nurimaru APEC House - the place where 2005 APEC Conference was held.
 Dongbaekseom has a beautiful park with breathtaking scenery.
 Around Haeundae, accommodations from star rated hotels, motels to private guesthouses is mushrooming nowadays.

-It can be very painful when the chilly strong wind hit out face, so oppa cover himself from head to toe like an Eskimo here lol.
+It can be very painful when the chilly strong wind hit out face, so you can see he is cover himself from head to toe like an Eskimo here lol.

-Sun goes down early in winter around 5pm, and it already looks like evening although it is just 3pm when we were here!
+Sun goes down early around 5pm during winter, it looks like evening although it is just barely 3pm when we were here!
 We could feel that the daytime passes very fast everyday when we were in Busan as sun rise up early and goes down early too.